About This Website

 Japanese pages of this website are mainly about trainspotting in Greater London and surrounding areas.

 The website is optimised for computers.
-Small smartphones such as iPhone 5/5c/5s/SE are not recommended.
+Some small smartphones (e.g. iPhone 5/5c/5s/SE) and those with special features (e.g. Galaxy Fold) are not recommended.

-All photos on this website are my own work, and a blue semi-transparent logo is inserted to all photos to prevent unauthorised reproduction.
-Regrettably, some people in Japan (mainly children) have copied my photos and uploaded to their blogs without my consent, pretending as if they were their own works.
-Therefore, I have decided to take a precaution.
+All photos on this website are my own work, and a blue translucent logo is inserted to all photos to prevent unauthorised reproduction.
+Regrettably, some people (not limited to Japanese people) have copied my photos and uploaded to their blogs without my consent, pretending as if they were their own works.
+Since the logo did not work well as deterrence, I have also added more watermarks on each photo in June 2022.
+I am fully aware that they make images far less attractive and not a few people feel it annoying, but I appreciate your patience and understanding.

 About the Author